usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Functionalities/Wide-Form-Layout.md

 [Home](index) > [Capabilities](Capabilities) > [Functionalities](Functionalities) > **Wide form layout**
 ***
 This feature adds the ability to toggle a wider layout, enhancing readability in larger forms.
 Select 'Wide Form Layout' from the 'Form Functionality' settings to enable this feature when creating a new form.
+When this is enabled for a form, the submitter, and reviewer views of the form will default to Wide Layout mode.

 ![image](images/wide-form-layout1.png)